allen-cell-animated/cell-feature-data/README.md

     - a json file listing the per cell data.
 Key in `dataset.json`: `featuresDataPath`
     - a json file with settings for volume data channels in the 3d viewer.
 Key in `dataset.json`: `viewerSettingsPath`

-    #### For more on what these files should look like, look at `process-dataset/data-validation/schema.js` and [Full spec documentation](https://allen-cell-animated.github.io/cell-feature-data/HandoffSpecification.html)
+#### After creating the dataset:

-3. Before pushing a PR back to this repo, run the preliminary data consistency checks locally and make sure the validation passes.
+1. Before pushing a PR back to this repo, run the preliminary data consistency checks locally and make sure the validation passes.
 If it doesn't check the logs to see what went wrong and fix any errors.
     * to validate a single dataset: `npm run validate-single-dataset [PATH/TO/DATASET]`
     * to validate all datasets: `npm run validate-datasets`

-4. If everything looks good, run the [process dataset from `Actions`](https://github.com/allen-cell-animated/cell-feature-data/actions/workflows/upload-dataset.yml) by clicking the "Run workflow" dropdown and entering the following settings:
+2. If everything looks good, run the [process dataset from `Actions`](https://github.com/allen-cell-animated/cell-feature-data/actions/workflows/upload-dataset.yml) by clicking the "Run workflow" dropdown and entering the following settings:
     * set `branch` to your branch
     * enter the folder name that contains your dataset
     * leave checkbox unchecked if this is your first time uploading
     * leave db set to `staging`

+#### For more on what these files should look like, look at `process-dataset/data-validation/schema.js` and [Full spec documentation](https://allen-cell-animated.github.io/cell-feature-data/HandoffSpecification.html)

 ## To view your dataset:
 #### Option 1: Point cell feature explorer staging site to staging database